-22 PA Code Chapter 4 (ii) [Completion of a culminating project in one or more areas of concentrated study under the guidance and direction of the high school faculty.
+(ii) [Completion of a culminating project in one or more areas of concentrated study under the guidance and direction of the high school faculty.
 The purpose of the project, which may include research, writing, completion of a college application or some other appropriate form of demonstration, is to assure that the student is able to apply, analyze, synthesize and evaluate information and communicate significant knowledge and understanding.
-Projects may be undertaken by individual students or groups of students. (iii)] Demonstration of proficiency as determined by the school district [or], AVTS [(including charter schools)] or charter school, (including a cyber charter school), OR AVTS, IF APPLICABLE, in each of the State academic standards not assessed by a State assessment under § 4.51 (relating to State assessment system), § 4.51A (RELATING TO PENNSYLVANIA SYSTEM OF SCHOOL ASSESSMENT) AND § 4.51B (RELATING TO KEYSTONE EXAMS).
+Projects may be undertaken by individual students or groups of students. (iii)] Demonstration of proficiency as determined by the school district [or], AVTS [(including charter schools)] or charter school, (including a cyber charter school), OR AVTS, IF APPLICABLE, in each of the State academic standards not assessed by a State Final-form rulemaking #006-326 October 18, 2013 assessment under § 4.51 (relating to State assessment system), § 4.51A (RELATING TO PENNSYLVANIA SYSTEM OF SCHOOL ASSESSMENT) OR § 4.51B (RELATING TO KEYSTONE EXAMS).

-[(iv)] (iii) Demonstration of proficiency or above in each of the following State academic standards: [Reading, Writing] English Language Arts and Mathematics (Appendix A-1); Science and Technology and Environment and Ecology (Appendix B), as determined through any one or a combination of the following:
+[(iv)] (iii) Demonstration of proficiency or above in each of the following State academic standards: [Reading, Writing] English Language Arts and Mathematics (Appendix A-1 2); Science and Technology and Environment and Ecology (Appendix B), as determined through any one or a combination of the following:

 (A) [Successful completion] Completion of secondary level coursework in [English Composition, Literature] English Language Arts (Literature), Algebra I and Biology in which a student demonstrates proficiency on the associated Keystone Exam [serves as the course final exam] OR RELATED PROJECT-BASED ASSESSMENT IF § 4.4(D)(4) (RELATING TO GENERAL POLICIES) APPLIES.
 [A student's Keystone Exam score shall count as one-third of the final course grade.
-A school district or AVTS (including a 22 PA Code Chapter 4 (006-326) charter school) may, at its discretion, elect to have the Keystone Exam count for more than one-third of the course grade.]
-A school district [or], AVTS [(including a charter school), at its discretion,] or charter school, including a cyber charter school, may allow [students who score] a student who scores at the advanced level on a particular Keystone Exam prior to taking the course to be granted course credit for the course without having to complete (I) A SCHOOL DISTRICT, AVTS OR CHARTER SCHOOL, INCLUDING A CYBER CHARTER SCHOOL, SHALL ALLOW A STUDENT TO TAKE A KEYSTONE EXAM PRIOR TO TAKING THE COURSE ASSOCIATED WITH THE EXAM'S CONTENT, PROVIDED THAT THE STUDENT ACHIEVED A SCORE OF ADVANCED ON THE MOST RECENT ASSOCIATED PSSA ASSESSMENT (II) A SCHOOL DISTRICT, AVTS OR CHARTER SCHOOL, INCLUDING A CYBER CHARTER SCHOOL, SHALL ALLOW A STUDENT WHO TRANSFERS FROM ANOTHER STATE TO TAKE A KEYSTONE EXAM PRIOR TO TAKING THE COURSE ASSOCIATED WITH THE EXAM'S CONTENT, PROVIDED THAT THE STUDENT ACHIEVED A SCORE COMPARABLE TO THE PSSA'S ADVANCED PERFORMANCE LEVEL ON A COMPARABLE ASSESSMENT ADMINISTERED BY ANOTHER STATE.
-(III) A SCHOOL DISTRICT, AVTS OR CHARTER SCHOOL, INCLUDING A CYBER CHARTER SCHOOL, MAY ALLOW A STUDENT WHO SCORES AT THE ADVANCED LEVEL ON A PARTICULAR KEYSTONE EXAM PRIOR TO TAKING the course.
+A school district or AVTS (including a charter school) may, at its discretion, elect to have the Keystone Exam count for more than one-third of the course grade.]
+A school district [or], AVTS [(including a charter school), at its discretion,] or charter school, including a cyber charter school, may allow [students who score] a student who scores at the advanced level on a particular Keystone Exam prior to taking the course to be granted course credit for the course without having to complete the course.

+(I) A SCHOOL DISTRICT, AVTS OR CHARTER SCHOOL, INCLUDING A CYBER CHARTER SCHOOL, SHALL ALLOW A STUDENT TO TAKE A KEYSTONE EXAM PRIOR TO TAKING THE COURSE ASSOCIATED WITH THE EXAM'S 22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 CONTENT, PROVIDED THAT THE STUDENT ACHIEVED A SCORE OF ADVANCED ON THE MOST RECENT ASSOCIATED PSSA ASSESSMENT ADMINISTERED TO THE STUDENT.

+(II) A SCHOOL DISTRICT, AVTS OR CHARTER SCHOOL, INCLUDING A CYBER CHARTER SCHOOL, SHALL ALLOW A STUDENT WHO TRANSFERS FROM ANOTHER STATE TO TAKE A KEYSTONE EXAM PRIOR TO TAKING THE COURSE ASSOCIATED WITH THE EXAM'S CONTENT, PROVIDED THAT THE STUDENT ACHIEVED A SCORE COMPARABLE TO THE PSSA'S ADVANCED PERFORMANCE LEVEL ON A COMPARABLE ASSESSMENT ADMINISTERED BY ANOTHER STATE.

+(III) A SCHOOL DISTRICT, AVTS OR CHARTER SCHOOL, INCLUDING A CYBER CHARTER SCHOOL, MAY ALLOW A STUDENT WHO SCORES AT THE ADVANCED LEVEL ON A PARTICULAR KEYSTONE EXAM PRIOR TO TAKING THE COURSE TO BE GRANTED COURSE CREDIT FOR THE COURSE WITHOUT HAVING TO COMPLETE THE COURSE.